Repairs Service to our Council properties- Urgent Announcement

 Wealden Neighbourhood Policing Team

-An Operation Blitz team will be patrolling your area
+An Operation Blitz team will be patrolling your area on designated days.

 Our Party in the Park event raised £173.60 - thanks to everyone who worked hard to make this day a success - even the weather was great!